FASPE was a truly amazing and life altering experience; intellectually stimulating and

-FASPE for Law Students is an intensive two week fellowship program that examines the moral responsibilities and professional duties of legal practitioners, lawyers and judges in extreme as well as more routine situations.
+FASPE Law is an intensive two week fellowship program that examines the moral responsibilities and professional duties of legal practitioners, lawyers and judges in extreme as well as more routine situations.
 The Law Fellows study historical, philosophical, theological, and cultural texts related to Nazism and the Holocaust, building the context for the discussion of contemporary ethical issues.

 During the program, Fellows participate in workshops led by legal scholars and hear guest lectures from leading law faculty.
 The following items outline the thematic framework of FASPE: